Xilinx/Vitis_Libraries/vision/README.md

   * Few AIE-ML testcases take a long time to finish hardware emulation because of large input size.
   * ``rgbir2bayer`` and ``isppipeline_rgbir`` PL functions are not supplied with input images.
   * ``lkdensepyroptflow`` fails to meet timing when URAM is enabled.
-  * AWB-npc8, customconv-npc8, lkdensepyrof_uram, tonemapping, meanstddev-pipeline,
+  * lkdensepyrof_uram, tonemapping, meanstddev-pipeline, hls2rgb aiesim, stereo-pipeline-URAM,
   cases fail hw_emu because of a known tool issue.
 Other targets work fine.